apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 ### Powershell

-- You may have to replace in volume mapping for host repo path (maven localRepository) backslashes with slashes "/" in docker-compose.yml.
+- You may have to replace in volume mapping for host repo path (maven localRepository) backslashes with slashes "/" in docker-compose.yml or better rerun the maven build.

-- check COMPOSE_CONVERT_WINDOWS_PATHS, https://docs.docker.com/compose/reference/envvars/#compose_convert_windows_paths
+- Check COMPOSE_CONVERT_WINDOWS_PATHS, https://docs.docker.com/compose/reference/envvars/#compose_convert_windows_paths

-- If a image download fails, try Docker->Network->Update DNS to 8.8.8.8
+- If an image download fails, try Docker->Network->Update DNS to 8.8.8.8

 - ERROR, when starting docker-compose up/start:

-    for db  Cannot start service db: driver failed programming external connectivity on endpoint docker-resources_db_1 or
     ERROR: for docker-resources_db_1  Cannot start service db: driver failed programming external connectivity on endpoint docker-resources_db_1 ...
     Error starting userland proxy: mkdir /port/tcp:0.0.0.0:13306:tcp:...:3306: input/output error"

-  - Check if containers not already running.
+  - Check if containers are not already running.
   - Remove containers (if any): docker rm $(docker ps -a -q)
-  - If error still there, restart Docker Desktop on your machine.
+  - Windows (including WSL subsystem): If the error is still there, restart Docker Desktop on your machine.

 ### Windows Subsystem for Linux (WSL)

-- Check file permissions of archetype generated files (chmod -R a+rw docker-resources, chmod -R a+rw src .
+- Check file permissions of archetype generated files (chmod -R a+rw docker-resources, chmod -R a+rw src).

 - If you generated the project with windows shell, but run the docker form wsl you have to regenerate docker-compose.yml with unix pathes running this command again